leopph/sorcery/README.md

 I'm trying to place as much info into header/module files as I can.
 For now, users can use these to get more info on specific behaviors.
 I will eventually create a standalone document about all the different APIs LeopphEngine provides.

 ## Support and Usage
 Currently only Windows is supported.
-The easiest way you can get started is to open the Visual Studio solution and create a new project in it, then reference the LeopphEngine project from it.
-This way, you get all the necessary public headers.
+To get started, pull all the submodules and compile GLFW, glad, and Assimp.
+Then compile LeopphEngine using the provided VS solution.
+You should now include **leopph.h** from **LeopphEngine/include** in your project, link against **leopph.lib**, and copy **leopph.dll** (both found in **LeopphEngine/*<target_config>***) to your output directory, and everything should work!
-*Disclaimer: LeopphEngine uses C++20 features that are on the edge of stability and not yet fully implemented.
-You should probably use the latest Visual Studio version available (or even the preview) to make sure your compiler has the necessary features.*
+*Disclaimer: LeopphEngine uses Microsoft's WIP C++20 implementation.
+It is recommended to use the latest Visual Studio release and set your project to std:c++latest to make sure your compiler has the necessary features.*